Numerous resources within the Department of Chemistry and across campus are available to support the academic success of chemistry students.

 TA/FA Office Hours and Help Desks*

 The Teaching Assistants (TAs) and Faculty Assistants (FAs) associated with your course are available to help you!
 Depending on the course, TAs/FAs will have either office hours or staff a Help Desk.
-General Chemistry assistance is in room 1201 Chemistry, Organic Chemistry is in room B317 Chemistry.
-Analytical TAs can be found in room 551 in the Service Memorial Institute (SMI) at 470 N. Charter Street.
-Schedules are available from your TA or course instructor.
+Help Desk and office hours will be virtual (not in-person) for the Fall 2020 semester.
+Details are available from your TA or course instructor.

 Instructor’s Office Hours*